TonyRipa/PlaceValue/README.md

 SparseComplexExponential
 -------------------------
 <i>SparseComplexExponential</i> is a data-type optimized for Complex Sparse Exponentials; an application of the SparsePlaceValueComplex datatype.
+Whereas Complex Exponential could model 1 complex variable (like x), SparseComplexExponential can model any number of Complex Variables.

 If SparseComplexExponential wants to calculate exp(x) * cis(y), then it asks SparsePlaceValueComplex to calculate: